jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

       - accessing a computer without authorization, or exceeding authorized access
       - obtaining info illegally (e.g. from gov or financial institutions)
       - committing fraud via computer/system
-      - causing damage of DoS
+      - causing damage associated with DoS
       - trafficking in passwords or access creds
       - threatening to damage a computer, or to extort money/value
   - **National Information Infrastructure Protection Act**: passed in 1996 as an additional set of CFAA amendments including coverage of computer systems used in international commerce, protections for additional national infrastructure, and treating as a felony any act that causes damage to critical national infrastructure
   - FISMA (see below)
   - California's SB 1386 implemented the first statewide requirement to notify individuals of a breach of their personnel information; all other states eventually followed suit with similar laws
-  - Currently, federal law only requires notification of individuals when a HIPAA-covered entity breaches their protected health information (likely to soon change)
+  - Federal breach notification requirements are not governed by a single, comprehensive law but are instead determined by a patchwork of laws covering specific industries; organizations must also comply with state laws, many of which are stricter than federal regulations
+  - The HIPAA Breach Notification Rule requires covered entities and their business associates to notify affected individuals, the Department of Health and Human Services (HHS), and potentially the media following a breach of unsecured protected health information (PHI) within 60 days
   - Before an org expands to other countries, perform due diligence to understand legal systems and what changes might be required to the way that data is handled and secured
   - In particular, be familiar with:
     - **Council of Europe Convention on Cybercrime**: a treaty signed by many countries that establishes standards for cybercrime policy
     - Laws about data breaches, including notification requirements
-    - In the US, the **Health Information Technology for Economic and Clinical Health (HITECH)** Act requires notification of a data breach in some cases, such as when the personal health information was not protected as required by HIPAA
+    - In the US, the **Health Information Technology for Economic and Clinical Health (HITECH)** Act expanded HIPAA's breach reporting requiring notification of a data breach in some cases, such as when the personal health information was not protected as required by HIPAA
       - Under the HITECH Breach Notification Rule, HIPAA-covered entities that experience a data breach must notify affected individuals, the Secretary of Health and Human Services (HHS) and the media of the breach within 60 days of discovery, when more than 500 individuals are affected
     - GLBA (Gramm-Leach-Bliley Act) applies to insurance and financial orgs, requiring notification to federal regulators, law enforcement agencies and customers when a data breach occurs
     - Certain states also impose their own requirements concerning data breaches